 Don’t get discouraged.
 It may take several attempts before your spouse opens up.

 If this is not working, consider marriage counseling.
-Marriage counseling provides a safe environment in which secrets gradually yield to what is true.
+Marriage counseling in Walnut Creek provides a safe environment in which secrets gradually yield to what is true.
 A new relationship story is created, one that is not based on illusions.
 Keeping an affair, or the fact that an affair was sexual and not just emotional, or an affair relapse secret during this type of process becomes extremely difficult.